BradBKaiBuffs/Assignment-2-Models/README.md

 The key concept to creating the relationships this way was that Student, Major, Course, and Requirement have many to many relationships.
 Enroll, Major_selection, Major_requirement and Course_requirement links the tables due to these relationships.
 There will be multiple times when each table is used.

-For the Physical diagram, the foreign keys are introduced to illustrate the relationships.
+For the Physical diagram, the pimary and foreign keys are identified.
 ![Bradley_Kai_Physical_SS.png](https://github.com/BradBKaiBuffs/Assignment-2-Models/blob/main/Bradley_Kai_Physical_SS.png)

 The primary and foreign keys are connected with many to many relationships.